TheFutureGadgetsLab/WaifuXL/README.md

 # Comparison to Waifu2x
 In general, the [Real-ESRGAN](https://arxiv.org/abs/2107.10833) will outperform the models used on [waifu2x](http://waifu2x.udp.jp/) by a significant margin, without the need for multiple models trained on various noise reduction levels.

-Update this to look better and with final model.
-Maybe a different image?
 ![](https://i.imgur.com/BDv4rd9.png)

 # How it Works